Antony Kay: Huddersfield Town

 Kay joined League One club Huddersfield Town on a two-year contract in May 2009; manager Lee Clark said that "he is a strong, physical player and we have identified that we need that presence in the side".
 He spent the 2009–10 season as a first-team regular in midfield, making 46 starts in league and cup competitions.
 Huddersfield qualified for the play-offs, and were knocked out by Millwall at the semi-final stage after losing 2–0 on aggregate.
 He was reduced to the role of substitute for parts of the 2010–11 campaign.
-He did though score both the extra-time equaliser and the winning penalty in the subsequent shoot-out victory over Bournemouth in the play-off semi-final second leg at the Galpharm Stadium on 18 May.
+He did though score both the extra time equaliser and the winning penalty in the subsequent shoot-out victory over Bournemouth in the play-off semi-final second leg at the Galpharm Stadium on 18 May.
 Eleven days later, Huddersfield went on to lose 3–0 to Peterborough United in the play-off final at Old Trafford.

 Kay signed a new two-year contract in July 2011.
 He was limited to 28 league matches in the 2011–12 season, and was not in the matchday squad as Town secured promotion with victory over Sheffield United in the play-off final at Wembley Stadium.
-Manager Simon Grayson signed centre backs Joel Lynch and Anthony Gerrard in the summer 2012 transfer window, and subsequently looked to move Kay on to a new club.
+Manager Simon Grayson signed centre-backs Joel Lynch and Anthony Gerrard in the summer 2012 transfer window, and subsequently looked to move Kay on to a new club.

 Milton Keynes Dons

 Kay had his contract with Huddersfield cancelled by mutual consent and signed a two-year contract with League One club Milton Keynes Dons in August 2012.
 He made 42 appearances across the 2012–13 campaign as the Dons missed out on the play-offs after finishing two places and four points behind sixth-placed Swindon Town.
-In September 2013, he underwent surgery to correct a persistent hip problem, and was out of action for 12 weeks.
-He recovered to play a total of 34 matches by the end of the 2013–14 campaign, during which time he also sent off three times.
+In September 2013, he underwent surgery to correct a persistent hip problem and was out of action for 12 weeks.
+He recovered to play a total of 34 matches by the end of the 2013–14 campaign.
+During this time, he also sent off three times.
 He signed a new one-year contract in May 2014, having helped Karl Robinson's Dons to keep eight clean sheets in his 30 league matches on the way to a tenth-place finish.

 Kay missed just one of the club's 46 league matches in the 2014–15 season as the Dons secured promotion out of League One with a second-place finish behind champions Bristol City.
 He signed a new one-year contract in June 2015.
 He played 34 Championship matches in the 2015–16 season as the Dons were relegated in 23rd-place.
-On 5 April, Kay made a late challenge on Wolverhampton Wanderers striker Michał Żyro which left Zyro suffering with multiple knee ligament damage and over a year-long recovery.
+On 5 April, Kay made a late challenge on Wolverhampton Wanderers striker Michał Żyro, which left Zyro suffering with multiple knee ligament damage and over a year-long recovery.
 In May 2016, Kay was one of four players released from the club following relegation back into League One.